University of Sask. places professor on leave after her Indigenous identity called into question

 "The University of Saskatchewan has carefully reviewed the information in interviews and responses from Dr. Carrie Bourassa to recent articles challenging her Indigenous identity," provost and academic vice-president Airini said in a news release.

-The university has placed Bourassa on leave and suspended her duties as a professor in the College of Medicine.
+The university has placed Bourassa on leave and suspended her duties as a professor in the College of Medicine where her research work has primarily focused on Indigenous health.

 "An investigation will be proceeding into the statements and information shared by Dr. Bourassa," Airini said.